DavidQiC/IS2545_DELIVERABLE_3/README.md

 ### Story 1
 As a user
 I want to log in
-So that I can but items online
+So that I can buy items online

 #### Scenario -1
 Given I am in the login in page, that is http://store.demoqa.com/products-page/your-account/,